 Helping people who are isolating

-Postman Dan, 33, from Bristol, is also an emergency response volunteer with the British Red Cross and has been delivering food and other essentials to people self isolating from the virus.
+Postman Dan, 33, from Bristol, is also an emergency response volunteer with the British Red Cross and had been delivering food and other essentials to people self isolating from the virus.

-Dan says: "When the crisis started there was just so much to do.
-It's great to be able to give people help and reassurance at a time like this."
+"When the crisis started there was just so much to do.
+It's great to be able to give people help and reassurance at a time like this," says Dan.

 While doing his rounds, Dan spoke to a woman who told him she desperately needed a birthday card to send to her sister: "I spoke to a lady with learning disabilities who was self-isolating because she's considered ‘at risk'.